Yet The prophet Amos writes as the words of God:

 (Amos 5)

-that repel those doubtfully unorthodox, marginal.
+that repel those who are doubtful, unorthodox, or marginal.

-that demands adherence to the ideas of the composer
+demand adherence to the ideas of the composer

-and the spiritual conceptions of the singing group.
+and the spirituality of the singing group.

 We are thus called to worship in words we may not feel

-in denial of our personal relationship with divinity
+in denial of our personal relationship with divinity;

 to harmonise in words that we do not truly believe,